Posts from — November 2009

 2 cups Panko breadcrumbs

-1 bunch green onions, thinly sliced (white and green portions), divided
+1 bunch green onions, thinly sliced (white and light green portions), divided

 2 tablespoons unsalted butter